saturneric/GpgFrontend-Manual/src/content/docs/appendix/code-binary-verify.md

 ## Automated Build Process

-Our software leverages **GitHub Actions** for automated compilations, ensuring that every binary file version released is directly compiled from the source code stored in the GitHub repository's main branch.
+GpgFrontend leverages **GitHub Actions** for automated compilations, ensuring that every binary file version released is directly compiled from the source code stored in the GitHub repository's main branch.
 This approach guarantees that the compilation process is transparent, replicable, and free from manual